MicrosoftDocs/power-pages-docs/power-pages-docs/admin/set-up-docusign-integration.md

 [Step 2: Configure DocuSign](#step-2-configure-docusign) - In this step, the Site Admin or maker configures specific DocuSign credentials and templates.

-[Step 3: Enable DocuSign](#step-3-enable-docusign) - In this step, the maker includes the form and enables esignature on the required step for the multi-step form.
+[Step 3: Enable DocuSign](#step-3-enable-docusign) - In this step, the maker includes the form and enables e-signature on the required step for the multi-step form.

 ## Prerequisites